dkettchen/trans_standard_sizing/survey_participation_information_sheet.md

 The survey responses will be anonymised where not already anonymous.
 No individual respondant will be able to be identified based on their published data.

 The anonymous responses will then be published on [the project's github repository](https://github.com/dkettchen/trans_standard_sizing), where they will remain publicly available indefinitely for anyone who may find them useful.
+They may also be added to other Open Access repositories down the line where researchers can find them more easily.

 As the responses will be anonymous and published for open access, we won't be able to delete or update your data after the fact.